Results 1 - 10 from 17 for incisor teeth in 0.399 sec.

 Woodchucks in Kansas

 Kansas.
 Their gnawing activity wears down their constantly-growing incisor teeth.
 They live in underground dens, where they hibernate in winter.
-While hibernating, their heart rate, breathing and body temperatures are greatly reduced for 4-6 months.
-They may lose up to half their body weight ...
+While hibernating, their heart rate ...

 gpnc.org